Research Projects

 American Economic Journal: Macroeconomics — 2016

-We show that the effects of US monetary policy on output and inflation are less powerful during recessions than during expansions, with implications for countercyclical policy.
+The effects of US monetary policy on output and inflation are less powerful in recessions than expansions, related to growth rather than resource utilisation.

 • Why Are Real Interest Rates So Low?
 The Role of the Relative Price of Investment Goods